 2. Prioritise security

-When accessing company data, systems and assets remotely.
-Download security updates as soon as they become available and change your password regularly.
+If you are accessing company data, systems and assets remotely, remember to download security updates as soon as they become available and change your password regularly.

 3. Respect working patterns

 Get your team to keep their status up-to-date in one of the many apps you can use to 'sync' with your team (Slack, Teams etc.).
-That why you avoid committing the faux-pas of calling colleagues when they are asleep or involved in childcare.
+In that way, you avoid committing the faux-pas of calling colleagues when they are asleep or involved in childcare.

 4. Establish a common language & ground rules

-Agree basic rules at your project kick-off (for example preferences on out-of-hours contact, information sharing, communication protocols, etc).
-If you work in an cross-border team, remember to respect others' cultures and differences.
+Agree on basic rules at your project kick-off (for example, preferences on out-of-hours contact, information sharing, communication protocols, etc.).
+If you work in a cross-border team, remember to respect others' cultures and differences.

 5. Look after your health & wellbeing